Azrand/kickstarter-analysis/README.md

 ## Overview of Project

 Using Kickstarter data for Theater Plays, we are determining the optimum time and monetization goal to launch a Kickstarter campaign.
-We used data provided by the University of Wisconsin that had Kickstarter data from 2009 to 2017.
+We used data from the University of Wisconsin that had Kickstarter data from 2009 to 2017.

 ### Purpose

 Utilizing Kickstarter data from 2009 to 2017, we have been tasked with a project from the University of Wisconsin.
 In this scenario for the project, we are given a client, Louise, who had a play named _*Fever*_, and it came close to its fundraising goal in a short amount of time.
-Louise wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+Louise wants to know how different campaigns fared with their launch dates and funding goals.

 We will address this challenge by filtering the data provided to us.
 The original file had merged parent categories and sub-categories into one column.
-Organizing the data into correct categories will make the data easier to manage and to display.
+Organizing the data into correct categories will make the data easier to manage and display.
-Once the data is filtered and displayed correctly, we can infer when the optimal time and monetization goal, for a Theater Play Kickstarter Campaign to be deployed.
+Once the data is filtered and displayed correctly, we can infer the optimal time and monetization goal for a Theater Play Kickstarter Campaign to be deployed.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

-In the Theater Outcomes Based on Launch Date chart below, we see there is an increase to successful campaigns beginning in April and apexes in May.
+In the Theater Outcomes Based on the Launch Date chart below, we see an increase in successful campaigns beginning in April and apexes in May.
 Campaigns then show a steady decline until the end of the year.

 ![Theater Outcomes vs launch](https://github.com/Azrand/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)